 The University of Missouri consolidated its health care units in September 2008 to better align their missions of providing patient- and family-centered care, education and research to Missouri and beyond.
 The reorganization created the MU Health System, a comprehensive academic health center that includes MU Health Care, MU School of Medicine and its University Physicians practice plan, MU Sinclair School of Nursing and MU School of Health Professions.
-The health system is led by an executive vice chancellor who reports to the chancellor of MU.
-Harold Williamson Jr., MD, has served as executive vice chancellor of the health system since its creation in 2008.
-An external advisory board also was established to provide guidance to University of Missouri Health Care.
+An external advisory board was established to provide guidance to University of Missouri Health Care.
 The 11-member board is chaired by the University of Missouri System president and includes representation by the MU chancellor.
-Ex-officio members include the MU Health System executive vice chancellor, MU medical school dean, MU Health Care chief executive officer and chief operating officer, and University Hospital chief of staff.
+Ex-officio members include the MU medical school dean, MU Health Care chief executive officer and chief operating officer, and University Hospital chief of staff.

 Mission, Vision and Values

 Exemplary patient- and family-centered care, education and research to improve the health, well-being and productivity of the people of Missouri and beyond.